 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result maternal substance abuse.
+Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment); - Protect a child from physical and emotional harm or danger; - Ensure adequate supervision (including the use of inadequate care-givers); or - Ensure access to appropriate medical care or treatment.
+- provide adequate food, clothing and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate caregivers) - ensure access to appropriate medical care or treatment.

 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
 The following may be indicators of neglect (this is not designed to be used as a checklist):

-- Constant hunger; - Stealing, scavenging and/or hoarding food; - Frequent tiredness or listlessness; - Frequently dirty or unkempt; - Often poorly or inappropriately clad for the weather; - Poor school attendance or often late for school; - Poor concentration; - Affection or attention seeking behaviour; - Illnesses or injuries that are left untreated; - Failure to achieve developmental milestones, for example growth, weight; - Failure to develop intellectually or socially; - Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings; - The child is regularly not collected or received from school; or - The child is left at home alone or with inappropriate carers
+- constant hunger - stealing, scavenging and/or hoarding food - frequent tiredness or listlessness - frequently dirty or unkempt - often poorly or inappropriately clad for the weather - poor school attendance or often late for school - poor concentration - affection or attention seeking behaviour - illnesses or injuries that are left untreated - failure to achieve developmental milestones, for example growth, weight - failure to develop intellectually or socially - responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings - the child is regularly not collected or received from school - the child is left at home alone or with an inappropriate carer